pagkly/Zed/Investopedia3/What Is Hong Kong SAR, China.md

 What Is Hong Kong SAR, China?
 ## What Is the Hong Kong SAR?

 Hong Kong is the premier financial and business center in China and a regional financial leader.
-Hong Kong is one of China's [special administrative regions (SARs)](https://www.investopedia.com/terms/s/special-administrative-region.asp).
+Hong Kong is one of China's [[special administrative regions (SARs)]](https://www.investopedia.com/terms/s/special-administrative-region.asp).
 An SAR is a relatively autonomous regions within the People's Republic of China that maintain separate legal, administrative, and judicial systems from the rest of the country.

 ### Key Takeaways